Who is The Masked Singer? Spoilers, theories and clues revealed

 “I love weight training” she revealed.

-Theories: The panel urged Cara Delevingne, Jodie Kidd, Tyra Banks and Nicole Scherzinger.

-Viewers at house thought Octopus may be Scherzinger’s fellow Pussycat Doll Ashley Roberts.
+Viewers at residence thought Octopus is likely to be Scherzinger’s fellow Pussycat Doll Ashley Roberts.

 This.
 Ashley was within the Waitress musical = weight coaching?
 Cat stroll!
 Pussycat!
 Ashley is the Octopus!!! #MaskedSinger https://t.co/GZpnFzNkZ4